Church events often happen beyond the building’s walls. That’s why understanding legal risks tied to off-campus activities is critical.

 Consider a Non-Sanctioned Event Policy

-A clear policy stating the church will not be liable for events it does not officially sanction may help demonstrate your position.
+A clear policy stating the church will not be liable for events it does not officially sanction may help demonstrate the church’s position.

 While not a complete legal shield, it may reduce exposure—especially when coupled with: